Commuting symplectomorphisms and Dehn twists in divisors

 \subsection{Finite order symplectomorphisms}

-We prove two lemmas about the action of Floer homology when one of the two commuting symplectomorphisms has finite order.
-After that we prove Proposition~\ref{prop:hf_bound_fixp_notrans}.
+We will now prove two lemmas about the action on Floer cohomology when one of the two commuting symplectomorphisms has finite order, and derive Proposition~\ref{prop:hf_bound_fixp_notrans}.
 The proof of the next lemma is an extension of \cite[Lemma 7.1]{HoSa95}.

 \begin{lemma} Let $X$ be a symplectic manifold satisfying the $W^+$ condition.
-Let $g,\phi:X\to X$ be two commuting symplectomorphisms.
+Let $g,\phi\co X\to X$ be two commuting symplectomorphisms.
 Suppose $\phi^k=\id$ and the fixed point set $X^\phi$ is a smooth manifold (maybe disconnected, with components of different dimensions).
 Then

 \end{lemma}